-In August we took a look at café ergonomics in our How-to Handbook.
+[I]n August 2015, Fresh Cup published a suite of articles looking at safety and ergonomics behind the bar.
 The goal was to educate current and future retailers on setting up a safe space for their staff and helping baristas mitigate injury.

-“There are a lot,” she says, referring to the risks of the café, reiterating that tamping is first of mind.
-Her wrist has long since healed, but understandably, she takes proper form seriously when training new baristas.
-Today, most trainers do, though that wasn’t always the case.
+“There are a lot,” she says.
+Her wrist has long since healed, but she still takes proper form seriously when training new baristas.
+Today, most trainers are at least aware of educating trainees on good wrist positioning, but that wasn’t always the case.

 “When training new baristas, I can’t stress the importance of ergonomic tamping enough,” he says.
 “Proper ergonomics should be taught from day one and talked about regularly to keep everyone fresh.”